Close Menu

 The general rule is the opposite side of the brain receives trauma after being subjected to a strike.
 So, if someone strikes the front portion of your head or forehead, the backside of your brain will hit the skull and get trauma.
 These can also happen in BJJ if the head is slammed to the ground or accidentally gets hit by an arm or leg.

 Our skull exists for the sole reason of protecting our brain from external injuries as the brain is extremely sensitive.
 Though in most cases, a concussion is nothing to be worried about.
 A person can fully recover by taking sufficient rest.
 But it’s a matter of concern if it happens frequently.
-Frequent TBI can lead to Chronic Traumatic Encephalopathy
+Frequent TBI can lead to Chronic Traumatic Encephalopathy.

 In most cases, concussion or head trauma is not taken seriously.
 Moreover, getting knocked out or fainting isn’t necessary or a requirement for concussion.
 Some people like to push themselves and keep practicing or even fighting after receiving several blows to the head which can increase potentially more serious and permanent damage.